Close Menu

 The best time to visit is March, when the climate is perfect for you to take advantage of the milder temperatures for outdoor activities like hiking or cycling.

-The city itself has plenty to see, including the Spanish Arch, built in the 18th-century, which commemorates Spain’s influence on Ireland during that time period.
+The city itself has plenty to see, including the Spanish Arch, built in the 18th-century, which commemorates Spain’s influence on Ireland during that time period and is one of the best free things to do and see in Galway.

 It’s also worth stopping by Galway Cathedral, which opened in the 1960s; the interior features stunning stained glass windows, and it is one of the biggest buildings in the city!